SooryenTechnologies/assessment_engine/README.md

 #ASSESSMENT ENGINE :
 Assessment Engine is a performance evaluation tool which helps the instructor to analyze performance by creating Quiz/Test and evaluating the student's performance.

 #1 Main Features :

 ##Quiz :
-	CRUD of Quiz
+	* CRUD of Quiz
-	Quiz List
+	* Quiz List
-	Duplicate whole Quiz with Questions
+	* Duplicate whole Quiz with Questions
-	Get the scores information of the Quiz
+	* Get the scores information of the Quiz
-	Shuffle Question in the Quiz
+	* Shuffle Question in the Quiz
-	Shuffle Answer in the Question
+	* Shuffle Answer in the Question

 ##Question :
-	CRUD of Question
+	* CRUD of Question
-	Question Bank(List of Questions of all Quizzes )
+	* Question Bank(List of Questions of all Quizzes )
-	List of Questions per Quiz
+	* List of Questions per Quiz

 ##Quiz Submission :
-	Manual / Automatically Quiz Submission
+	* Manual / Automatically Quiz Submission
-	Grade Quiz
+	* Grade Quiz
-	Quiz Submission Results
+	* Quiz Submission Results
-	Quiz Attempt history of the user
+	* Quiz Attempt history of the user

 #2 Installation :

 For All Mac OS / Linux / Window you need to install `ruby 2.0.0  & Git`.

-You can install Ruby from here.
+You can install Ruby from [here](http://railsapps.github.io/installrubyonrails-ubuntu.html).

-You can install Git from here.

-Go to console/terminal and Clone the code of `assessment_engine` repository in your system from here.
+Go to console/terminal and Clone the code of `assessment_engine` repository in your system provided above.

-`$ git clone assessment_engine_repo_clone_url`

 Go to assessment_engine folder in the terminal.